Seattle Citroën

 It turned out to be difficult to find current views of the photos.
 The vegetation, roads, and some buildings have changed in the last 50 years, but I think the current view I included above is reasonably close (the tower from the Charles Baillairgé Pavilion can be seen in the background).

-The DS has 5-lug wheels so it is a 1966 or 1967, but I cannot decide if it is a DS or ID.
-Oddly, it has European front turn signals, so it may not be a Canadian model, which would have had Lucas front turn signals.
+The DS has 5-lug wheels and a second generation nose, so it is a 1966 or 1967, but I cannot decide if it is a DS or ID.
+Oddly, it has European front turn signals, so it may not be a Canadian model, which would have had Lucas lamps.
 If you look closely, it looks like this car had a hard life.

 TORONTO, ONTARIO, EARLY 1960's